Our SEO Process

 Each condition requires a different remediation path.
 The review identifies which condition applies before any remediation work begins.
 Assumptions about indexing health are not used as inputs.
 Data from Search Console, crawl tools, and log files determine the diagnosis.

-Phase 2: Market and Keyword Intelligence
+Phase 2: Market & Keyword Intelligence

 Phase 2 maps the query landscape of the target market and produces a keyword architecture.
 The architecture is a structured document that organizes search demand by intent, difficulty, and commercial value.
 Every content and optimization decision in subsequent phases references this document.